-This course examines information systems and their role in business.
+Formerly Co Sci 901.
+Examination of information systems and their role in business.
 Focus on information systems, database management systems, networking, e-commerce, ethics and security, computer systems hardware and software components.
-This course covers the application of these concepts and methods through hands-on projects developing computer-based solutions to business problems.
+Application of these concepts and methods through hands-on projects developing computer-based solutions to business problems.